yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_components/pipeline.md

 Instead of deploying policy and environment files directly from the version management system, it is best to build release packages that are stored in a release repository.
 This allows auditing, simple rollbacks, and the maintenance of dependencies.

-A powerful framework for deploying policy configurations based on Maven is available at [AMPLIFY API Management Deployment Utilities on GitHub](https://github.com/Axway-API-Management-Plus/apim-deployment).
+A powerful framework for deploying policy configurations based on Maven is available at [Maven Plugin for API Gateway Policy Development on GitHub](https://github.com/Axway-API-Management-Plus/apigw-maven-plugin).

 ## API deployment